Renting through Charles Faye

 Application of property

-Once you have found a suitable property, it’s time to apply for the home along with an administration/holding fee.
+Once you have found a suitable property, it’s time to apply for the home along with a holding deposit, this is equivalent to one week of the monthly rental amount.
 The landlord will need to know who will be living at the home, a proposed moving in date, the length of the tenancy and any other requirements you may have.

 It’s the landlords decision whether to accept your application or not.
 A landlord will review all elements of your application so it’s crucial that everything is put forward at this stage.
 Please note that if you intend to keep pets at the property you must declare this as part of your offer.
 Any changes or requests made once your application has been accepted may not be considered, or may be rejected outright.